Standard contractual clauses

 is necessary for the controller to comply with its obligation under Article 32 of the Regulation.

-the controller shall specify the additional measures to be implemented in Annex C.
+controller shall specify the additional measures to be implemented in Annex C.

 7. Use of sub-processors